 Benefits of Home-Education

-Firsthand Testimonies of Home schooling Parents on the Advantages and Benefits of Home Education
+First-hand Testimonies of Home schooling Parents on the Advantages and Benefits of Home Education

 "Some of the new home-schooling parents are looking for a way to reclaim family closeness in an increasing fast-paced society.
 Others have kids with special needs, perhaps because they are highly gifted or have learning disabilities or emotional problems.
-Still other parents worry about unsavory influences in school - drugs, alcohol, sex, and violence.
+Still other parents worry about unsavoury influences in school - drugs, alcohol, sex, and violence.
 Florida education officials report that in the last few years, the No. 1 reason parent gave for home schooling was 'safety'.
-Some intend to teach at home all the way through 12th grade.
+Some intend to teach at home all the way through the twelfth grade.
 Others see home schooling as a way to get through a bad patch in a kid's school life."
 Newsweek

 "I have had to make sacrifices of my time and energy, but it has been worth it, very much so."